Do you account for every penny that goes into your gift baskets? If not, here’s where you lose the most money every time you design.

 - Ornaments needed stabilization with glue and ribbons

-If I had not completed the prep work on Thursday evening, there’s no way the four gift baskets would have been ready by Friday at noon.
+Had I not completed the prep work on Thursday evening, the four gift baskets would have been ready by Friday at noon.

 Charge for your valuable time

 Customization is where the most time is spent creating designs.
 Unfortunately, it’s the most under-recognized part of gift basket making.

 This is where you lose a tremendous amount of money if you don’t account for how long it takes to complete this design phase.
 My online gift basket class students get a healthy dose of this education.

 Many customers act as if they don’t understand why you charge what you do.
 However, let me tell you, they do understand.
 They see what it takes and then figure you’ll do it.
 That’s why they come to you hoping you’ll do all of the work for a low cost or no charge at all.

 Charging the right fee starts by knowing your worth.
 Money to Start a Gift Basket Business helps you realize the true cost of designing.

 Time and talent